 - Open necessary accounts for your office such as trust account, and prepare a budget for the firm.

 - Obtain necessary insurance such as malpractice insurance.
 Obtaining and maintaining professional liability and additional applicable insurance is crucial.

 - Determine what type of marketing and advertising you will use.
 As a law firm is a business in every sense of the word, marketing and advertising should be important considerations.
-Yellow pages, online advertising, newsletters, brochures, signage, and business cards are various options to consider.
+Online advertising, newsletters, brochures, signage, and business cards are various options to consider.